lcm-proj/lcm/docs/content/tutorial.md

 possible to use the C bindings from C++, but there are also LCM bindings specific to C++.

+Of course, serious projects will need a build system.
+LCM itself is built with [CMake](https://cmake.org/), and provides helper functions to simplify the binding generation process for projects built with CMake.

+ - \ref tut_cmake "Steps 5: Generating bindings with CMake"

 # Additional examples

 Additional examples are provided with the source distribution of LCM.